VICTORIA-OKESIPE/Qualitative-Data-Analysis/README.md

 # Task
 Text from key findings and future research directions of academic papers are to be analyzed, and see themes yhat emerged during thos iterative process.

+# Steps
+#1.
+Get an NVivo software by downloading it.